 There is always a problem somewhere.
 Do you know of any place where there is no problem?
 Any village where there is no problem?
 I want to live there.
 Any country with no problem?
 Any job where there is no problem?
 There is always some difficulty.
-So, what are you going to do about it?
+So what are you going to do about it?
 You know that there are going to be problems.
-If you know there are going to be problems, then you can also prepare for the problems.
+If you know there are going to be problems, then you can also for the problems.
 You know what happens when you do not prepare?
 Your problem comes and you say, "Oh, what will I do?
 I did not think it would be like that."
-But now you know there are going to be problems, and you can prepare for them, then when your problem comes you will be able to say, "Oh, that problem.
+But now you know there are going to be problems, and when your problem comes you will be able to say, "Oh, that problem.
 I have got an answer!"
-That is the benefit of preparing.
+That is the opportunity of preparing.